Juheon811/Juheon811.github.io/MRQAP.md

 🔽 Dependent Variable (Migration Flows)
 The dependent variable is a 58×58 matrix showing how many people moved between each pair of counties in California from 2016 to 2020.
-To focus on meaningful movements, we removed flows of 50 people or fewer.
+To focus on meaningful movements, flows of 50 people or fewer were removed.
-This matrix was created from the migration network using nx.to_numpy_array().
+The matrix was created from the migration network using nx.to_numpy_array().
 In total, it captures over 1.17 million migration events.

 🔼 Independent Variables (Attribute Differences)